**Alt text:** A person is using a laptop to view data analytics with graphs and charts, with a smartphone and glasses on the desk beside them.

 Instagram

-The cost of an Instagram ad is affected by the aim of the ad, the audience, the quality and significance of the ad, and the season.
-A few findings we like are-, more advertisers compete for ad space during peak shopping seasons.
+The cost of an Instagram ad is affected by the objective of the ad, the audience, the quality and relevance of the ad, and the season.
+A few examples we like are-, more advertisers compete for ad space during peak shopping seasons.

 Facebook

 Advertisers can choose between a campaign-level budget or an ad set budget.
-The campaign-level budget is distributed across ad sets, although the ad set budget gives advertisers more control
+The campaign-level budget is distributed across ad sets, while the ad set budget gives advertisers more control

 Disclosure: Some links, mentions, or brand features in this article may reflect a paid collaboration, affiliate partnership, or promotional service provided by Start Motion Media.
 We’re a video production company, and our clients sometimes hire us to create and share branded content to promote them.
 While we strive to provide honest insights and useful information, our professional relationship with featured companies may influence the content, and though educational, this article does include an advertisement.